kartikkumar/cppbase/README.md

 Installation
 ------

 Run the following commands to download, build, and install this project.
-Substitute `project_name` with the name of your project (if you leave it out, the repository will be cloned to a local folder called `cpp-project`).
+Substitute `project_name` with the name of your project (if you leave it out, the repository will be cloned to a local folder called `cppbase`).
 This will customize the project targets for you.
 Note that `project_name` must not contain spaces!
 The ` --depth 1` parameter passed to `git clone` ensures that the git history is not downloaded.
 In case you would like to preserve the history of this project, omit that option.

-    git clone https://www.github.com/kartikkumar/cpp-project --depth 1 <project_name>
+    git clone https://www.github.com/kartikkumar/cppbase --depth 1 <project_name>
     cd <project_name>
     git submodule init && git submodule update mkdir build && cd build